-The zone is installed using the packages specified by the manifest passed to the zoneadm install –m command.
-If no manifest is provided, the default manifest uses pkg:/group/system/solaris-small-server.
-A new zone has the default solaris configuration and logs (SMF repository, /etc, /var), which are only modified by the profile(s) passed to zoneadm install –s, and the networking information specified in any zonecfg add net entries.
+A new zone has the default solaris configuration and logs, which are only modified by the system configuration profiles that are passed to the zoneadm install -s command, and the networking information specified in any zonecfg add net entries.

-The system repository, the zone's configured publishers, and packages kept in sync with the global zone are discussed in Chapter 9, About Automatic Installation and Packages on an Oracle Solaris 11.2 System With Zones Installed.
+The system repository, the zone's configured publishers, and packages kept in sync with the global zone are discussed in Packages and Zones on an Oracle Solaris 11.4 System.

 The files needed for the zone's root file system are installed by the system under the zone's root path.

 A successfully installed zone is ready for booting and initial login.